VPN: Virtual Private Network

 charon { load_modular = yes plugins { include strongswan.d/charon/*.conf } } charon-nm { plugins { eap-peap { load = no } eap-md5 { load = no } eap-gtc { load = no } } } include strongswan.d/*.conf

-At this step we shall be able to create (and connect to) IKEv2 MS-CHAPv2 IPsec-based VPNs using NetworkManager.
+At this step we shall be able to establish connections to IPsec/IKEv2 VPNs via NetworkManager.

 |